 Eugene Lang College is The New School's four-year liberal arts college for traditional-age undergraduates.
-What began as the experimental Freshman Year Program in 1972 and transitioned into the Seminar College in 1975 finally became a division of the university in 1985.
-This bold experiment in undergraduate education was named to honor educational philanthropist and New School trustee Eugene M. Lang.
-Students at Eugene Lang College enjoy small seminar-style classes taught by a faculty of prominent scholars, many of whom are also affiliated with The New School for Social Research.
-Lang is one of only a few liberal arts colleges in the country situated in the center of a major metropolitan area, a location that offers its students unsurpassed opportunities for civic engagement and internships.
+The college began in 1972 as the Freshman Year Program, an experimental program for high school seniors.
+It became the Seminar College, a full-time bachelor's program, in 1975 and a separate division of the university in 1985.
+This bold experiment in undergraduate education is named in honor of New School trustee Eugene M. Lang, a generous supporter of the college.
+Students at Eugene Lang College enjoy small seminar-style classes taught by a faculty of prominent scholars, many of whom are also affiliated with the graduate departments of The New School for Social Research.
+The college's location in the center of a major metropolitan area offers its students opportunities for civic engagement and internships available to students of few other small liberal arts schools.